adaltas/node-nikita/src/ldap_acl.coffee.md

     Who to grant access to and the access to grant as an array (eg: `{..., by:["ssf=64 anonymous auth"]}`).
 *   `url`
-    Specify URI referring to the ldap server, alternative to providing an [ldapjs client] instance.
+    Specify URI referring to the ldap server.
 *   `binddn`
-    Distinguished Name to bind to the LDAP directory, alternative to providing an [ldapjs client] instance.
+    Distinguished Name to bind to the LDAP directory.
 *   `passwd`
-    Password for simple authentication, alternative to providing an [ldapjs client] instance.
+    Password for simple authentication.
-*   `ldap`
-    Instance of an [ldapjs client][ldapclt], alternative to providing the `url`, `binddn` and `passwd` connection properties.
-*   `unbind`
-    Close the ldap connection, default to false if connection is an [ldapjs client][ldapclt] instance.
 *   `name`
     Distinguish name storing the "olcAccess" property, using the database adress (eg: "olcDatabase={2}bdb,cn=config").